 Sophia M. D’Angelo

-sdangelo15@gmail.com | I am a fourth-year PhD student whose research examines the role that national and subnational contexts and cultures play in shaping teaching and learning in the Dominican Republic.
-I employ a ‘building on strengths’ approach by centring the voices of teachers and students, or those most intimately involved in everyday pedagogical practices.
-I am a teacher, teacher trainer, and educational consultant for various international development organisations, including Overseas Development Institute, the EdTech Hub, Chemonics, and the World Bank.
-I have supported research initiatives as well as creative projects in Latin America and the Caribbean, Africa, and the Middle East. http://see more
+sdangelo15@gmail.com | During her time as a PhD student at Cambridge, Sophia’s research focused on the role that national and subnational contexts and cultures play in shaping teaching and learning in the Dominican Republic.
+She employed a ‘building on strengths’ approach by centering the voices of teachers and students, or those most closely involved in everyday pedagogical practices.
+In addition to her research, Sophia worked as a teacher, teacher trainer, and educational consultant for various international development organizations, including the Overseas Development Institute, EdTech Hub, Chemonics, and the World Bank.
+Her work supported research initiatives and creative projects across Latin America and the Caribbean, Africa, and the Middle East.